 We hear about relative humidity every day in the weather forecast.
 What is relative humidity level and why is information about it important to us?

-Humidity has a serious impact on our health, general emotional state.
-Knowing its level, we can improve indoor air quality by reducing the impact of many undesirable factors.
-Too high humidity can lead to an increase in biological contaminants such as mold, bacteria, viruses, fungi, and dust mites, which can cause allergies and various respiratory problems.
+Humidity has a serious impact on our health and overall emotional state.
+Knowing its level, we can improve indoor air quality by reducing exposure to many undesirable factors.
+Too much humidity can lead to an increase in biological contaminants such as mold, bacteria, viruses, fungi and dust mites, which can cause allergies and various respiratory diseases.
 It can also cause arthritis, increased fatigue and migraines.
-If the humidity is too high, your home will constantly have a musty smell.
-Too low humidity is also extremely dangerous for human health.
-It can lead to nosebleeds, eye irritation, itching, difficulty breathing, damage static electricity and emotional irritability.
+If the humidity is too high, your home will constantly smell musty.
+Too low humidity is also extremely dangerous to human health.
+It can lead to nosebleeds, eye irritation, itching, difficulty breathing, damage to static electricity and emotional irritability.

-Physical and psychological impact humidity on the human body is devoted a lot clinical research held by many national institutions in the US, Canada and Russia over the past few years.
+Physical and psychological impact Much has been devoted to humidity on the human body. clinical trials conducted by many national institutions in the USA, Canada and Russia over the past few years.

-Ever since 400 BC. people divided all kinds of diseases depending on weather conditions.
+From as early as 400 BC. people divided all types of diseases depending on weather conditions.
 When the temperature rises, it is more difficult for our body to function.
-Our heart works harder, blood vessels constrict, and blood pressure rises.
-If indoor air quality is poor, we will have a reduced protective function of the lungs, resulting in cardiovascular and respiratory diseases.
+Our heart works harder, blood vessels narrow, and blood pressure rises.
+If indoor air quality is poor, our lung protective function will decrease, resulting in cardiovascular and respiratory diseases.
 Dry air causes asthma, bronchitis, sinusitis, pharyngitis, pharyngotracheitis, tracheobronchitis and a number of other diseases.
-This is confirmed by a research article published on the PubMed Central website - the US National Center for Biotechnology Information.
+This is confirmed by a research article published on the website PubMed Central - the US National Center for Biotechnology Information.
 Studies have shown that the concentration of bacteria and viruses in the air is minimal at a relative humidity level of 40 to 60%.
-As can be seen from the graph, asthma pathogens - dust mites and fungi cannot live at a humidity level of less than 50%.
+As can be seen from the graph, the causative agents of asthma - dust mites and fungi - cannot live at a humidity level of less than 50%.
 If you eliminate the cause, you will reduce the likelihood of respiratory diseases to zero.

-This is also evidenced by studies conducted at the University of Oregon.
-They point to a key role in reducing the concentration of germs that cause influenza, maintaining proper levels of humidity.
-Room humidification is extremely important in cold weather. winter months when your heating system dries the air and you cannot maintain the optimum level of humidity without special devices - climate complexes or humidifiers.
-It will make you feel more comfortable, protect your body from the flu and its devastating health consequences.
+This is also evidenced by research conducted at Oregon State University.
+They point to the key role of maintaining proper humidity levels in reducing the concentration of germs that cause influenza.
+Room humidification is extremely important in cold weather. winter months when your heating system dries out the air and you cannot maintain the optimal humidity level without special devices - climate control systems or humidifiers.
+It will make you feel more comfortable and protect your body from the flu and its devastating health consequences.

-Another interesting article on the problem of the impact of relative humidity on human health was published in USA Today, the US National Edition.
-It says that if the humidity level in the room is constantly outside 30% and 60%, a person has respiratory diseases, skin irritations, sore throats, and pests, fungi, rot, dust mites appear in his house, mold leading to allergic reactions.
+Another interesting article on the problem of the influence of relative humidity on human health was published in USA Today, a national publication of the United States.
+It says that if the humidity level in a room is constantly between 30% and 60%, a person experiences respiratory diseases, skin irritation, sore throat, and pests, fungi, rot, dust mites appear in his home, mold, leading to allergic reactions.
 Any of the above microorganisms can undermine your health, as a result of which you may end up in a hospital bed.

-That is why today the well-known weather channel The Weather Channel in the USA, meteorological services in England and Germany daily provide information for weather-sensitive people so that they have time to prepare for weather changes and possible reactions to an increase / decrease in the level of relative humidity in the air.
-We also receive similar information from weather forecasts on domestic television.
+That is why today the famous weather channel The Weather Channel in the USA, meteorological services in England and Germany provide daily information for weather-sensitive people so that they have time to prepare for weather changes and possible reactions to an increase/decrease in the level of relative humidity in the air.
+We receive similar information from weather forecasts on domestic television.
 Although five years ago the announcer gave us dry numbers without any explanation.
-Currently, these data are given special attention.
+Currently, special attention is being paid to these data.

 To prevent the development of serious respiratory diseases, allergies and control the appearance of harmful microorganisms in the house, it is necessary to maintain a stable level of relative humidity within the limits recommended by leading experts.
-In addition, as mentioned above, it is important to purify the air from pathogenic bacteria.
-Sharp solved both problems by developing a whole , which are able to automatically control the level of relative humidity in the room depending on the temperature and maintain it within the optimal limits for human health.
-The unique Plasmacluster technology and the four-stage purification system used in Sharp climate systems provide reliable protection against the spread of pathogens, effectively purifying and ionizing the air.
-Thus, the room is filled with air, identical in its performance to the mountain air or the air near the waterfall.
+In addition, as mentioned above, it is important to clean the air from pathogenic bacteria.
+Sharp solved both problems by developing a whole , which are capable of automatically controlling the level of relative humidity in the room depending on the temperature and maintaining it within optimal limits for human health.
+The unique Plasmacluster technology and four-stage purification system used in Sharp climate control systems provide reliable protection against the spread of pathogens, effectively purifying and ionizing the air.
+Thus, the room is filled with air identical in its characteristics to mountain air or air near a waterfall.

 Each area has its own climate.
-We are so accustomed to the climatic conditions of living in our region and rarely think about the harm or benefit they have on health.
+We get so used to the climatic conditions of our region and rarely think about the harm or benefit they have on our health.
 We propose to deal with this issue in this article.

 So what is climate?
-This cumulative concept includes a list of natural factors, such as air temperature and humidity, altitude, wind strength, sunlight, and others specific to a particular area.
-Under the weather understand the state of the lower atmospheric layer in a particular area in a particular period of time.
-The weather is set under the influence climatic factors, which, in turn, affect a person’s well-being on health in different ways: they can strengthen immunity, or they can cause diseases, but the key word here is influence!
+This collective concept includes a list of natural factors, such as temperature and humidity, altitude, wind strength, sunlight and others characteristic of a particular area.
+Weather refers to the state of the lower atmospheric layer in a certain area during a specific period of time.
+The weather is set under the influence climatic factors, which, in turn, have different effects on a person’s well-being and health: they can strengthen the immune system, or they can cause diseases, but the key word here is influence!

-In the course of its existence, the organism adapts to changing environmental conditions due to adaptive reactions, and 2-3 weeks are enough to adapt to a new climate without stress.
-Moreover, a person is able to adapt to the most extreme conditions ( a prime example- ice age), but this takes time, much more than a couple of weeks.
-And when this time is not available, adaptive reactions become destructive, for example, when a person goes on vacation to the tropics in winter: in addition to a sharp change in climate, biological rhythms fail (desynchronosis), and one exacerbates the other.
+During its existence, the body adapts to changing environmental conditions thanks to adaptive reactions, and 2-3 weeks are enough to adapt to a new climate without stress.
+Moreover, a person is able to adapt to the most extreme conditions ( shining example- ice age), but this takes time, much more than a couple of weeks.
+And when this time does not exist, adaptive reactions become destructive, for example, when a person goes on vacation to the tropics in winter: in addition to a sharp change in climate, biological rhythms fail (desynchronosis), and one aggravates the other.

-Dependence on weather factors exists, and in some people it is very strong.
-The strength of an organism's response to a change in environmental factors is called a "meteotropic response".
+Dependence on weather factors exists, and for some people it is very strong.
+The strength of the body's response to changes in environmental factors is called the “meteotropic reaction.”
 All people with increased sensitivity to climatic factors are divided into 2 categories:

 1. Weather dependent.
-They feel bad when the weather changes, atmospheric pressure changes, sudden changes in temperature, etc. The condition will return to normal when the weather normalizes.
+They feel bad when the weather changes, atmospheric pressure changes, sudden temperature changes, etc. The condition returns to normal when the weather returns to normal.

-2. People who do not tolerate a certain climate or a factor characteristic of a climatic zone: high humidity, strong wind, low temperature, etc. These factors cause a number of diseases.
-The condition improves only when the climate changes.
+2. People who do not tolerate a certain climate or factor characteristic of a climate zone: high humidity, strong wind, low temperature, etc. These factors cause a number of diseases.
+The condition improves only with climate change.

 • chronic diseases;